dansgithubuser/dnd/README.md

 ## openers
 One-shot-sized setups with open endings.
 Intended to yield a few sessions, and possibility to evolve into a long-running campaign if the setting feels right.

+## presenter
+Show maps to players, simpler than MapTool.

 ## print
 Words intended for print/web.
 Aimed at new players.